Betzet: State of Israel

-Moshav Betzet was founded in 1951 on land formerly belonging to the Palestinian village al-Bassa, which was depopulated during the 1948 Arab–Israeli War.
+Moshav Betzet was founded in 1951 on land near the former Palestinian village al-Bassa, which was depopulated during the 1948 Arab–Israeli War.
 The founders were immigrants to Israel from the Balkan states, especially Yugoslavia and Romania.
 The community retains the name of the ancient village of Betzet, which is estimated to have existed nearby.

 On 12 August 1968, two Syrian MiG-17F aircraft landed at Betzet by mistake.
 The aircraft would go on to serve in the US Defense Intelligence Agency project HAVE DRILL.

 2023 war

 During the Gaza war, northern Israeli border communities, including Betzet, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.

 Landmarks

 Tel Betzet (Tel means "hill" or "archaeological site") is located south of the village.
 It has pottery vessels from the Copper Age and the middle Canaanite period.
 Likewise wine-pressing holes and graves from the Roman and Byzantine imperial eras are preserved.

 Betzet Aerodrome, a disused World War II British aerodrome, is located to the west of Betzet.
 A helipad has been built on the north-western part of the runway by the Israeli Air Force.
 There are numerous derelict structures from the British era on site; they include AA gun mounts, hardened aircraft shelters, and hangars.
 The aerodrome grounds are used today as agricultural land and contain banana, olive and pomegranate groves.
 The Israeli Air Force uses the helipad occasionally and the local radio control flying model club has its activity on the helipad on weekends.